 In History, students are encouraged to analyse representations of historical events.
 Students are expected to be able to look carefully at the way history has been recorded by writers, painters, cartoonists, pamphleteers, poets and form opinions about the available evidence.
-Students are required to analyse representations of events from a variety of sources and viewpoints and complete tasks in all of the following formats - work book entries, research activities, mapping, comprehension exercises, analytical exercises, class tests and an end of semester exam.
+Students are required to analyse representations of events from a variety of sources and viewpoints.
+Students are expected to complete tasks in all of the following formats - work book entries, research activities, mapping, comprehension exercises, analytical exercises, class tests and an end of semester exam.

-VCE pathway: History
+VCE Pathways: History